Sir John Yeamans was the third governor of Charles Town from April 19, 1672 to August of 1674, when he died.

 In 1671, the colony was increased by Dutch emigrants from New York and others from Holland, and by the arrival of Sir John Yeaman from Barbados with African slaves.
 The first governor, William Sayles soon sunk under the climate and the hardships to which all the settlers were exposed, and Sir John Yeamans was appointed his successor.
 But, the Council elected Joseph West as governor while Sir John was in route to Carolina, so he had to wait to be the third governor of the new "colony in the south."

 He proved, however, to be "a sordid calculator," bent only on acquiring a fortune.
 He encouraged expense, and enriched himself, but without gaining the respect of his peers.
 The Lord Proprietors complained that "it must be a bad soil" if industrious men could not get a living out of it.
-In 1674 Yeamans was removed from office, and at once sailed for Barbados, where he soon afterward died.
+In 1674 Yeamans died while Governor of Charles Town.

 1665.
 Proprietary commission to Sir John Yeamans, governor of Clarendon County: North Carolina Records, i.
 97.